altair-graphql/altair/README.md

 ## Development

+Navigate to the `packages/altair-app` directory, run `yarn` to install dependencies.
 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build